 Of all the changes in your kids’ lives after separation, perhaps the most challenging is that one of their parents will no longer be in the next room to help with homework or tuck them in at night.

 This sense of missing the other parent will no doubt continue for your kids.
-But there are ways to move forward to ensure your kids continue to live their best lives.

 THEY’RE GONNA MISS YOU